talmacsi/archigeo/README.md

 main goal of the development:
 ---
-creating a functional replica of the site kozterkep.hu - as a georeferenced architectural database site, with more social features and some ux (user experience) improvements.
+creating a fairly similar site as kozterkep.hu - as a georeferenced architectural database site, with more social features and some ux (user experience) improvements.

 the sub-features & graphical design should be similar to pinterest (in many aspects)